 I’m a recovering information technology consultant who has spent more than 25 years managing projects, working with clients, and facilitating groups of all kinds and sizes.
 My focus for the last decade has been teaching people in consulting and consulting-like roles how to dramatically improve business results by getting relationships right.
-In that role, I have led learning programs and consulted with companies like Accenture, Blackboard, Deloitte, and Price Waterhouse Coopers, among many others.
+In that role, I have led learning programs and consulted with big companies like Accenture, Deloitte, and Price Waterhouse Coopers, as well as boutique firms.
 I have a BBA in Computer Information Systems, a MS in Organization Development, and certifications in team building and action learning.

-When I’m not working, you might find me in my art studio taking far too long to finish my latest mosaic project, or looking for a local dance (swing and salsa are favorites).
+When I’m not working, you might find me in my art studio taking far too long to finish my latest mosaic project, or longing for time on the dance (swing and salsa are favorites).

 I’ve got my hands in all of the services we provide, in some way or another, from diagnostics to workshops to follow-on programs.
-I specialize in leading our immersion workshops and mastery workshops, including all of our signature offerings: Being a Trusted Advisor, Trust-Based Selling a/k/a “Business Development”, and Trust-Based Consulting.
+I specialize in leading our immersion workshops and mastery workshops, including all of our signature offerings: Being a Trusted Advisor and Trust-Based Selling a/k/a “Business Development.”
 I also train and coach others to lead these programs.
 And I speak on strategic topics such as client loyalty, developing business with trust, and the dynamics of influence.